Prior Art and Patentability Searching Basics

 (1) Keyword searching in one place

-Step one is to use the keywords to search.
+Step one in how to do a patent search is to use the keywords to search.
 The easiest databases to search in are the Espacenet, and Google Patents databases.
 Pick just one to start with.
 Enter keywords into the search entry text box.
 Look for products or processes that are similar to or describe your invention.
 Read the abstract and claims.
 If it mentions things that are close, read deeper into the document.
 Additionally, for potentially relevant items that are found, be sure to download copies for later reference and study.

 (2) Refine the keywords, and add classification searching

 After, the initial search.
-Step two is to review the results.
+Step two in how to do a patent search is to review the results.
 Read the collected prior art.
 Then, assess, evaluate, and refine keywords, phrases, and classification(s) to narrow the results.
 Look for those products or processes that are similar to the invention.
 The more specific the keywords and phrases, the better the search results will be.